 Prospective

-Dr. Goldstein and the Juvenile Justice Research and Reform Lab are currently accepting applications for a J.D./Ph.D. student, Ph.D. student, and M.S. student to begin in Fall 2021.
+Dr. Goldstein and the Juvenile Justice Research and Reform Lab are not accepting applications for the JD/PhD or PhD for Fall 2025.

 The Juvenile Justice Research and Reform Lab Lab works at the intersection of psychology, law, criminal justice, public health, and public policy.
-Training emphasizes applied, community-based research using translational research and implementation science approaches.
-All lab projects are designed to improve juvenile justice policy and practice to produce better outcomes for youth and to enhance community safety.
+Training emphasizes applied, community-based work using translational research and implementation science approaches.
+All lab projects are designed to improve juvenile justice policy and practice to produce better outcomes for youth and communities.

-Drexel University's Psychology Department offers an APA-accredited doctoral degree program and provides training for students in the scientist-practitioner model.
+Drexel University's Psychological and Brain Sciences Department offers an APA-accredited doctoral degree program and provides training for students in the scientist-practitioner model.
 This model emphasizes clinical research and the application of scientific principles, while concentrating on the integration of research and practice.

-Drexel University's Psychology Department offers an APA-accredited doctoral degree program and provides training for students in the scientist-practitioner model.
+Drexel University's Psychological and Brain Sciences Department offers an APA-accredited doctoral degree program and provides training for students in the scientist-practitioner model.
 This model emphasizes clinical research and the application of scientific principles, while concentrating on the integration of research and practice.

 Prospective Research Assistants

 The Juvenile Justice Research and Reform Lab includes undergraduate students in all projects.
-Eligible research assistants must be able to dedicate at least 9 hours per week to lab research, for a minimum of two academic quarters.
-Drexel students interested in participating in lab projects may be eligible to earn 3 independent study credits per term or receive pay through the Federal Work Study program.
+Eligible research assistants must be able to dedicate at least 9 hours per week to lab research, for a minimum of two consecutive academic quarters.
+Drexel students interested in participating in lab projects may be eligible to earn 3 independent study credits per term.
 Volunteers are also welcome.

 Research activities typically involve a) developing an understanding of the research process, including an overview of the topic of interest; b) acquiring data collection skills; c) acquiring analytic skills with the SPSS statistical package (e.g., data entry, data management, and running basic analyses); d) enhancing research presentation skills; and e) working closely with members of a large research team.
 Students regularly co-author papers and posters at national and international conferences, and opportunities exist for them to attend these conferences and present the lab's research.

-Research assistants typically receive one hour of group supervision from Dr. Goldstein per week and at least one hour of supervision per week from a senior researcher in the lab.
+Research assistants typically receive at least one hour of group supervision from Dr. Goldstein per week and at least one hour of supervision per week from a senior researcher in the lab.

 Research activities typically involve a) developing an understanding of the research process, including an overview of the topic of interest; b) acquiring data collection skills; c) acquiring analytic skills with the SPSS statistical package (e.g., data entry, data management, and running basic analyses); d) enhancing research presentation skills; and e) working closely with members of a large research team.
 Students regularly co-author papers and posters at national and international conferences, and opportunities exist for them to attend these conferences and present the lab's research.

-Research assistants typically receive one hour of group supervision from Dr. Goldstein per week and at least one hour of supervision per week from a senior researcher in the lab.
+Research assistants typically receive at least one hour of group supervision from Dr. Goldstein per week and at least one hour of supervision per week from a senior researcher in the lab.

 Frequently Asked Questions